andreataglia/jlite-compiler/README.md

 The compiler has been tested using the files in the folders `testcases/test_ok/asm` and `testcases/test_ko/typecheck` which in turn contain good syntax code and wrong written code.

 The folder `testcases/test_ok/asm` contains 5 samples which have been used for testing the backend part of the compiler.
-The expected output for each file is in `testcases/test_ok/asm/<test_id>_out.txt` where `<test_id>` can be a number between 1 and 5.
+The expected output (once the assembly has been assembled and  the executable is being run) for each file is in `testcases/test_ok/asm/<test_id>_out.txt` where `<test_id>` can be a number between 1 and 5.